Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

 Bryan Reynolds At The Plate

-- In 15.0% of his games this season, he has hit a long ball, and 3.7% of his trips to the plate.
+- He has homered in 15.6% of his games this season, and 3.9% of his chances at the plate.

-- Reynolds has had an RBI in 53 games this year (37.9%), including 19 multi-RBI outings (13.6%).
-He has also driven in three or more of his team's runs in five contests.
+- Reynolds has had at least one RBI in 38.3% of his games this year (54 of 141), with more than one RBI 19 times (13.5%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.